SpeechMaze · The Global Youth Speaking Championship

 Step 2 is a short Google Form where you upload your speech video.

-Children between the ages of 5 and 14 from around the world are invited to compete in the Virtual SpeechMaze Games.
-All contestants are invited to submit a recorded speech for Round 1 on a predetermined topic by September 30.
-Finalists are announced around October 15 and invited to compete live at our virtual event on November 7.
+Children ages 5 to 14 from around the world are invited to compete in SpeechMaze.
+All contestants submit a recorded speech for Round 1 by September 30.
+Finalists are announced around October 15 and invited to compete live at the virtual final on November 7.

-Spectators are welcome to join.
+Spectators are welcome.
 Bring parents, friends, and loved ones to cheer on our speakers.

 Judging